 Rich in history: Köthen, center of the city.

 Köthen was the place where Bach could picture himself staying forever.
 He was accepted as a great musician, his royalty loved and supported him.
 The world was nice, the place was great.
-But on returning from a trip with his royalty he found that his beloved Maria Barbara had died.
+But on returning from a trip with his royalty, he found that his beloved Maria Barbara had died.
 Even worse, she had been buried without his presence.
-From that point on everything went south.
+From that point on, everything went south.
 His royalty had married a woman who showed no interest in music at all.
 So the excitement of Leopold of Anhalt-Köthen for music cooled down as well.
-After a short time bad things developed.
-Plus everything around him reminded Johann Sebastian of Maria Barbara.
-However, after half a year he fell in love with a next woman.
-Still today Bach biographers disagree whether it was just because he needed someone for the kids and the household.
+After a short time, bad things developed.
+Plus, everything around him reminded Johann Sebastian of Maria Barbara.
+However, after half a year, he fell in love with a next woman.
+Still today, Bach biographers disagree whether it was just because he needed someone for the kids and the household.
 But to check this out it is this simple: read two controversial books, which I recommend in my book section of this website, both available in German and English.
 And decide for yourself.
 Welcome to the world of the Bach family – see me smiling?
 Nothing was left in Köthen that could make Bach stay there for more years to come.
 So he decided to move again.

 Leipzig, what a town, what a cultural heritage!

-Latest state of the art meets a glorious past: the University of the Bach City of Leipzig.
+Latest state-of-the-art meets a glorious past: the University of the Bach City of Leipzig.

 The St. Thomas Church at the Bach town of Leipzig.

-The most well-known Bach Monument is right next to the St. Thomas Church (Thomaskirche).
+The most well-known Bach monument is right next to the St. Thomas Church (Thomaskirche).
 Here – and in more churches at Leipzig – he worked for 27 years.

 There are two monuments of Bach at Leipzig: the old one is located in a public park, some five steps away from the St. Thomas Church.
 Get here to all 33 Bach monuments all over the world.

 Bach had to decide.
 Although he would have been paid a great deal at Leipzig on the one hand, he had a really big family to feed on the other hand.
 Plus, as he mentioned in the only existing private letter to his former best friend Erdmann, Leipzig was a very expensive place to live back then.
 But it was the perfect background for all his children to learn and study at Leipzig.
 So he decided on this option.